k3po/k3po/README.md

     [body optional]

 The sequence number can be any value for this create request, but subsequent requests must increment the sequence number by 1 each time.
+If the sequence number is omitted, its value is assumed to be zero.

 Note: the `Content-Type` header may be omitted if `Content-Length` is zero.

-Note: the `204` status code may be used if `Content-Length` is zero.
+## Polling & Long-Polling

-## Read & Write
+Each HTTP request body writes data to the connection, and each HTTP response body reads data from the connection.

-In general, each HTTP request body writes data to the connection, and each HTTP response body reads data from the connection.
+### Read & Write
 The "polling" strategy permits only one outstanding HTTP request per BBOSH connection.
 Therefore, if a polling HTTP request is currently in flight when the client makes an attempt to write data to the connection, the HTTP response must first be received before the next HTTP request can be sent with the data to be written.